Uganda Gorilla Trekking from Kigali – Trekking in Bwindi Forest & Mgahinga Park.

 What to see and do when in Rwanda.

-There are quite a number of tourist attractions in Rwanda and these include;
+There are quite a number of tourist attractions here and these include;

 Kigali City